vcampitelli/openapi-coverage/README.md

 ### `ignore-routes`

-- Description: Ignore routes that match these regular expressions
+- Description: Ignore routes that match these regular expressions (one per line)
 - Default: Empty (every route is considered)
 - Example: To ignore routes that start with either `/private/` or `/internal/`, use:
     ```yaml